LordwXdev/text-analyzer/README.md

 ## How It Works

-1. The user provides a text file as input
+1. The user provides a text file as input.
-2. The program reads the file safely
+2. The program reads the file safely.
-3. Text is analyzed line by line and character by character
+3. Text is analyzed line by line and character by character.
-4. Statistics are calculated using dedicated functions
+4. Statistics are calculated using dedicated functions.
-5. Results are printed to the terminal
+5. Results are printed to the terminal.

 The logic is separated from the control flow to keep the code clean and readable.